MicrosoftDocs/memdocs/sccm/sum/plan-design/prerequisites-for-software-updates.md

 -   [Software updates client settings](../../core/clients/deploy/about-client-settings.md#software-updates).

 ### Reporting services points
  The reporting services point site system role can display reports for software updates.
-This role is optional, but recommended.
+This role is optional but recommended.
 For more information about how to create a reporting services point, see [Configuring reporting.

 ##  <a name="BKMK_RecoverUpgrades"></a> Recover from synchronizing the Upgrades category before you install KB 3095113
  You must install [hotfix 3095113](https://support.microsoft.com/kb/3095113) for WSUS  on your software update points and site servers before you synchronize the **Upgrades** classification.
 If the hotfix is not installed when the **Upgrades** classification is enabled, WSUS sees the Windows 10 build 1511 feature upgrade even if it can’t properly download and deploy the associated packages.

  If you synchronize any upgrades without having first installed [hotfix 3095113](https://support.microsoft.com/kb/3095113), you populate the WSUS database (SUSDB) with unusable data.
-That data must be cleared before upgrades can be properly deployed.
+That data must be cleared before the upgrades can be properly deployed.
 Use the following procedure to recover from this issue.

 #### To recover from synchronizing the Upgrades classification before you install KB 3095113